Pruitt-shane/Bioinformatics/README.md

 Error correction using SPAdes ([documentation](http://cab.spbu.ru/software/spades/)).
 Input is reads in FASTQ format.
 Output is error-corrected reads in FASTQ format.
+For me the documentation provided didn't really help with figuring out what SPAdes does.
+I also searched on google, but for the purposes of this user guide, there was nothing there that explained things at a basic level that I could find.

 Example to execute: